General Operating Support I

 Inscape, Inc., dba Inscape Chamber Orchestra

-Founded in 2004, Inscape Chamber Orchestra offers concerts that engage audiences with compelling experiences.
-Inscape also premieres and records new works by American composers.
+Inscape Chamber Orchestra performs concerts that engage audiences with new and compelling concert experiences, including premiering and recording new works by American composers.

 InterAct Story Theatre Education Association, Inc., dba InterAct Story Theatre

 InterAct Story Theatre is a theatre and multidisciplinary arts education organization.
 They create meaningful, accessible, interactive theatre and arts learning experiences for kids and the people who love them, especially those who experience economic, social, or geographic barriers to equitable arts access.
-The organization believes that the arts help foster communication and understanding helping us to express our ideas, hopes, emotions, and experiences when words alone are not enough.
+InterAct Story Theatre believes that the arts help foster communication and understanding helping us to express our ideas, hopes, emotions, and experiences when words alone are not enough.

 Kalanidhi Dance, Inc., dba Kalanidhi Dance